About the Information Literacy Tutorials & How to Use Them

 About Information Literacy Tutorials

-Information literacy is one of the keys to your success in college, your career and your personal life.
-Information literacy is both a process and practice that allows you to develop skills and competencies that are crucial to effective scholarship: determining information needs in problem-solving, creating strategies for finding relevant and reliable information, evaluating information critically, creating meaning from the information, and communicating that meaning effectively.
-The earlier you begin educating yourself to become information literate, the more likely you are to be an effective researcher, and hence a successful student and employee.
-We, at the Elihu Burritt Library, are committed to teaching information literacy and to helping you learn these skills in the applied setting of your courses.
+The earlier you begin educating yourself to become information literate, the more likely you are to be an effective researcher, and hence a successful student, employee, and world citizen.
+We, at the Elihu Burritt Library, are committed to teaching the concepts and practices of information literacy and to helping you learn these abilities in for any of your courses.
 To that end, we've made a number of information literacy tutorials accessible to you, our CCSU student.

 How to Use these Tutorials

-The tutorial modules are formatted in lists on each page and further subdivided into separate units, as they are in the ProQuest tutorials.
-You will find the corresponding, customized CCSU library videos as well as other research tools and aids provided by the ProQuest Research Companion.
+The tutorial modules are formatted in lists on each page and further subdivided into separate units, as they are in the process of research.
+Please note that information literacy/reserach are iterative processes.
+You might find yourself returning to previous units to re-learn a set of research concepts.
+We have adapted research lessons from other colleges/universities with their permission and added customized CCSU Elihu Burritt library videos (via live links) as well as other research tools and aids to assist you in better understanding the learning processes.
 This structure was developed in order to suggest the easiest way for you to follow the research process from start to finish or by selecting the research stage with which you might need extra help.

-We have linked custom-made video recordings created by the instructional librarians from the Elihu Burritt Library at Central Connecticut State University (CCSU).
+The Elihu Burritt Library's custom-made video recordings have been created and updated by the instructional librarians from CCSU in order to help you find specific resources at this library.
 This subject guide is subject to change in format and content, depending upon how you, our CCSU student would like to use it.

 Use the Tutorials